citp/privacy-policy-historical/j/je/jel/jellyfish.co.uk.md

-> *The following text is extracted and transformed from the jellyfish.co.uk privacy policy that was archived on 2009-01-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090107045412id_/http%3A//www.jellyfish.co.uk/jellyfish/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jellyfish.co.uk privacy policy that was archived on 2010-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101125121512id_/http%3A//jellyfish.co.uk/jellyfish/privacy) for the most accurate reproduction.*

 # Privacy - Jellyfish

+## Privacy

 **At Jellyfish Online Marketing Ltd we respect your privacy and we promise to:**